This post may contain affiliate links. Please read my disclosure.

 FAQs

 These cookie dough balls are safe to eat.
-While normal raw cookie dough isn't safe, this is because you omit the eggs and bake the flour which kills any potential bacteria.
+While normal raw cookie dough isn't safe, these are because you omit the eggs and bake the flour which kills any potential bacteria.

 No. It helps avoid a grainy dough and adds some sweetness.
 However if you don't have, substitute with another tablespoon of sugar.